broadinstitute/gnomad-browser/projects/gnomad/deploy/README.md

 ./deploy/deploy-image.sh tag environment
 ```

-where `tag` is the tag on the "gnomad-browser-beta" image to be deployed and `environment` is the
+where `tag` is the tag on the "gnomad-browser" image to be deployed and `environment` is the
 environment to deploy to ("p" for production or "d" for development).

 This pushes the image with specified tag to GCR and updates the container image in the appropriate